What you need to know about the Zika virus

 Being in scorching Texas does not make the environment a mosquito free zone.
 Contrary to that notion, with warmer weather, mosquito season is actually a year-round occurrence for us, thereby making the Zika virus a concern that is understandably prevalent in the minds of many.

-There’s an elevated risk of Zika transmission starting early summer, all the way to late fall, hence it’s important to take the required precautionary measures for protection, as far as is possible.
+As the weather shifts from cooler to warmer, this also means more families will be spending time outdoors especially with Spring break right around the corner.
+We need to remember that there remains an elevated risk of Zika transmission with warmer weather (yes, all the way to late fall) hence it’s important to take the required precautionary measures for protection, as far as is possible.

 What is the Zika virus?

 The Zika virus is primarily spread through the bite of an infected Aedes mosquito (A. aegypti and possibly A. albopictus), most commonly found in South Texas and along the Texas coast.

 It can also be spread through blood transfusions, sexual transmission and even from mother to child during pregnancy.